Last revised: 16th December 2019.

 We may transfer, share or disclose the personal information we collect from you to third parties (other organisations or individuals) for:

-• The purposes listed above under ‘Use of personal information’
+- The purposes listed above under ‘Using Your Personal Information’

 We may transfer share or disclose personal information to third party service providers in the following categories: internet providers, companies specialising in IT and telematics services; companies that carry out marketing activities, including social media organisations (purely to enable us to provide our services and not for any third party marketing activity); companies specialising in market research and data processing; companies providing publishing and distribution services.